Learn more | Self-Directed IRA

 These self-directed IRA rules are primarily in place so investments involving your IRA can benefit the retirement account, not just the owner.
 Of course, when you reach retirement age, you will benefit by having an increase of funds in your account.

 Again, this transaction involves a situation where an individual uses his or her IRA income or assets for personal gains.

 For example, meet Pam:

 Now, meet Doug, whose situation is very similar:

-These are prohibited transactions because Pam and Doug use their self-directed IRA funds for their personal interests.
-However, the purpose of an IRA is to increase your retirement funds through tax-free or tax-deferred growth.
+In the case of both Pam and Doug, these are prohibited transactions.
+The reason is because Pam and Doug use their self-directed IRA funds for personal interests.
+However, the purpose of an IRA is to increase retirement funds through tax-free or tax-deferred growth.

-This involves a disqualified person who is also a fiduciary and is connected to a transaction that involves the income or assets of the individual’s IRA.
+This IRA prohibited transaction involves a disqualified person who is also a fiduciary and is connected to a transaction that involves the income or assets of the individual’s IRA.

 You can find these prohibited-transaction rules in IRC Section 408.
 Again, it's important to know the self-directed IRA rules, otherwise you may incur tax penalties.

-Here are the following IRC provisions.
-Each of these rules fall under Internal Revenue Code sections.
+Below are the following IRC provisions.
+Each of these rules fall under different Internal Revenue Code sections.

 Do you still have questions about the self-directed IRA rules that we didn't cover in this article?
 Contact IRA Financial Group at 800-472-0646.
 You can also fill out the form to speak with an IRA specialist.